Azure/Enterprise-Scale/docs/wiki/update-alz-custom-policies-to-latest.md

   New-AzPolicySetDefinition -Name $policyName -DisplayName $displayname -Description $description -PolicyDefinition $policyDefinitions -Metadata $metadata -Parameter $parameters -ManagementGroupName $policyDefinitionLocation
   ```

-> Note that if you decide on another approach from the script above, there are a number of double brackets ('[[') in the file.
-These need to be replaced with single brackets before the policy set definition is valid syntax.
+> Note that if you decide on another approach from the script above, there are a number of double square brackets ('[[') in the file.
+These need to be replaced with single square brackets before the policy set definition is valid syntax.

 - After running the above script go to the Definitions pane, and search for the initiative definition.
 Note that the initiative may take a while to show in the portal